Logo

 Écomusee Sous-Marin (Underwater Museum)

-Perhaps the most famous and popular of all the attractions located around Île Sainte-Marguerite is the breathtaking Eco-Museum built by Englishman Jason deCaires Taylor.
+Perhaps the most famous of all the attractions located around Île Sainte-Marguerite is the Eco-Museum built by Jason deCaires Taylor.

 Image: FORTLOC

-The museum, which consists of 6 giant face sculptures, is located about 84-132m from land and approximately 3-5m deep.
+The museum, which consists of 6 giant face sculptures, is about 84-132m from land and approximately 3-5m deep.
 This makes the location perfect for snorkeling (diving with an oxygen tank isn't permitted without a permit).
-Indeed, the entire area where the Underwater Museum is situated is protected from boat mooring, which means it's safe for visitors and good for the ecosystem.
+The entire area around the Underwater Museum is protected from boat mooring so, it's safe for visitors and good for the ecosystem.

-However, if you're visiting the island during a yacht cruise, you can still moore close enough that a short swim will get you to the museum.
-You can also take advantage of a tender to get closer than the yacht is allowed.
+If you're visiting the island during a yacht cruise, you can still moore close enough for a short swim to the museum.
+You can also use a tender to get closer than the yacht is allowed.

 The Faces